remieldy/RocketElevators-AI/README.md

 ﻿# RocketElevators-AI
  #### vu qu' ont a du abbandonner google pour alexa ont a 2 jours de retard

- #### for starting Alexa just ask or type "what is going on at rocket elevators"
+ #### for starting Alexa just ask or type "what is going on at rocket elevators

 #### voici les calls API pour resortir les informations demande